TosbackCgusBridge-Bot/CGUs-versions/Google/Privacy Policy.md

 *   Control who you share information with.
 *   Take information out of many of our services.

-You may also set your browser to block all cookies, including cookies associated with our services, or to indicate when a cookie is being set by us.
+You may also set your browser to block all cookies, including cookies associated with our services or to indicate when a cookie is being set by us.
 However, it’s important to remember that many of our services may not function properly if your cookies are disabled.
 For example, we may not remember your language preferences.

 Information that you share

 Many of our services let you share information with others.
 Remember that when you share information publicly, it may be indexable by search engines, including Google.
-Our services provide you with different options for sharing and removing your content.
+Our services provide you with different options on sharing and removing your content.

 Accessing and updating your personal information